 About Columbus State University

-At CSU, students experience an interactive learning environment where not just the stellar faculty, but also the staff, other students and community partners care about the education process.
-This learning is not confined to the classroom.
-Students learn in the field, in the lab, on the stage, with mentors in Fortune 500 boardrooms and in foreign countries.
+At Columbus State, students experience an interactive learning environment where not just the stellar faculty, but also the staff, other students and community partners care about education.
+We believe learning is rarely confined to the classroom.
+Our students learn in the field, in the lab, on the stage, with mentors in Fortune 500 boardrooms and in foreign countries.

-Celebrating its 50th anniversary in 2008, CSU considers itself, above all else, a teaching university.
+CSU considers itself, above all else, a teaching university.
 Nationally distinguished programs in art, business, education, theatre and music, and stellar off-campus centers bolster our mission with rich learning opportunities.
-In 2007, CSU's departments of art and theatre moved into a new state-of-the-art complex along the Chattahoochee River, joining CSU's Schwob School of Music nearby to create a downtown fine and performing arts campus -- called CSU RiverPark -- that is unlike anything else in the country.
+In 2007, CSU's departments of art and theatre moved into a new state-of-the-art complex along the Chattahoochee River, joining CSU's Schwob School of Music nearby to create a downtown fine and performing arts campus — called CSU RiverPark — that's unlike anything else in the country.
 The project is another example of the university's extraordinarily strong community support in the historic city of Columbus, about 100 miles southwest of Atlanta.

-A member of the University System of Georgia, CSU offers more than 50 undergraduate programs and more than 35 master's or specialist programs, ranging from art to pre-med.
-The excellence of the university also is available through a variety of online offerings, both for credit and not for credit, and an extensive continuing education program.
+A member of the University System of Georgia, CSU offers 46 undergraduate and 42 graduate degrees, including a doctorate in education.
+The university also conveys its excellence through a growing variety of online offerings, including full degree programs, and an extensive continuing education program.

-A recent focus on writing throughout the curriculum led to creation of the Faculty Center for the Enhancement of Teaching and Learning.
-Its initial focus is CSU's Quality Enhancement Plan (QEP), "Writing the Solution: Steps Toward Developing Competent and Professional Writers."
+In 2006, concentration on writing throughout the curriculum led to creation of the Faculty Center for the Enhancement of Teaching and Learning.
+Its focus includes CSU's Quality Enhancement Plan (QEP), "Writing the Solution: Steps Toward Developing Competent and Professional Writers."
 In addition to offering faculty fellowships, grants, and awards related to the QEP, the center sponsors faculty book groups, forums, and workshops, all aimed at improving the quality of our students' education.